orphanlol/school-cheats/README.md

 <!-- <img src="./images/banner.png"> -->
 ![Header](./images/github-header-image.png)
 <div align="center">
 Cheats curated for school chromebooks in no particular order.
-Feel free to make suggestions via issues or DM on Discord
+Includes cheats for your favorite class games, proxies to bypass filters, pranks to pull on your friends, and more!
+Feel free to make suggestions via issues or DM me on Discord, and share it with your friends!
 <br><img src="https://img.shields.io/badge/Made%20by%3A-xShadowBlade%232720-blue?style=social&logo=discord">
 <br>
 <img src="https://img.shields.io/github/stars/xShadowBlade/school-cheats?color=yellow&style=for-the-badge">